 In some courses students are expected to get some hands-on experience working in any wine-related wine business/retail shop in the student’s town or area.
 But we do sometimes allow exceptions to this when there are no such wine businesses in the area/city of the student (for instance in Muslim countries).
 The student just has to apply for such exception, giving full reasons.

 -Once you have decided which course to follow you simply fill in the Student Registration Form, (download it from the web site), sign it, then scan it in and email it back to us.

 - Simultaneously kindly arrange for the necessary course fees, plus the Registration costs of €50, and the exam fees (@ €30 per module) to be deposited into our bank account (see Registration Form) by instructing your own bank to do so.

--We then send you the documentation relating to the course, together with your own password and user name, on the same day that we receive payment, so that you can within the 14 day period access the e-learning platform, study the course structure and scrutinise at least the first lecture (usually there is more than one lecture available to you for scrutiny) to satisfy yourself as to the academic standard of the lectures and course.
+-We then send you the documentation relating to the course, together with your own password and user name, on the same day that we receive payment, so that you can immediately start your course.